-The Computer Information Management Systems curriculum is designed to prepare students to work in small to medium-sized businesses as management information specialists, act as computer consultants to small or medium-sized businesses, work as salespersons for vendors or retailers of microcomputer hardware and software, and function as technical support personnel in information centers within larger organizations.
-The beginning classes provide the student with basic processing concepts and skills, along with necessary related accounting, office and communications skills.
-The advanced classes develop skills in microcomputer applications to business systems and interfacing microcomputers with mainframe computer systems.
-Topics include programming, system software concepts, using applications packages, database concepts, telecommunications and system interfacing systems design and development and support of end users.
+The Computer Information Management Systems curriculum is designed to prepare students for careers as management information specialists, salespersons for vendors or retailers of microcomputer hardware and software, and technical support specialists.
+The beginning classes provide students with basic processing concepts and skills, along with necessary related accounting, office and communication skills.
+The advanced classes develop skills in microcomputer applications for business systems, communications, and local area networks.
+Topics include programming, system software concepts, using applications packages, database concepts, telecommunications, system design and development, local area networks, and support of end users.
 The Associate in Applied Sciences degree is awarded to students who successfully complete this program.